 Poor Lighting Falls

-When properties in North County - whether an individual’s home in Escondido, or a grocery store parking lot in Oceanside - do not have sufficient lighting, it increases the chance that someone can get hurt in a slip, trip, and fall accident.
+When properties in North County - whether an individual’s home in Escondido, or a grocery store parking lot in Oceanside - do not have sufficient lighting, it increases the chance that someone can get hurt in a poor lighting fall.
 California law states that on both personal property and commercial property in San Diego County, a person should be able to expect that the area is free from unreasonable dangers that could result in an injury.
-Property owners and controllers too often fail to take precautions or to keep their property safe for visitors, or to warn them about certain risks.
+Our North County premises liability lawyers know that property owners and controllers too often fail to take precautions or to keep their property safe for visitors, or to warn them about certain risks.
 As a result, people get hurt.
 Poor lighting, whether it is inside a property or adjacent to it, is a major cause of slip and falls throughout North County, including Poway, San Marcos, Vista and Oceanside.

-If you suffered an injury because of a fall related to inadequate lighting, you may be able to file a claim for your injury, and should reach out to a North County poor lighting injury attorney as soon as possible to learn about your options for obtaining compensation.Premises Liability and Inadequate Lighting
+If you suffered an injury because of a fall related to inadequate lighting, you may be able to file a claim for your injury, and should reach out to an injury attorney as soon as possible to learn about your options for obtaining compensation.Premises Liability and Inadequate Lighting

 When there is not enough lighting to see where a person is walking or riding, they can be at risk for serious injury in a slip, trip, and fall accident.
 Slip and fall claims are part of a broader area of personal injury law known as premises liability where there are injury-causing falls in common areas such as: